 Farmhouse.
-A one-unit detached dwelling, located on a farm operation, used as a residence by a farmer/owner/operator or an employee of the farm operation.
+A one-unit detached single dwelling, located on a farm operation, used as a residence by a farmer/the owner/operator or an employee of the farm operation.

 Farm Operation.
-An enterprise consisting of the land, buildings and activities that contribute to agricultural production, processing, and marketing of crops, livestock, and livestock products, and may include one or more of the following: agricultural production buildings, farmhouse, farm stand, farm office, agricultural processing, agricultural processing building, farm winery, farm cidery, farm distillery, farm tasting room, agritourism activities, farm worker housing, and farm seasonal worker housing.
-The landmay be in more than one parcel and non-contiguous and may also include underwater land.
+An enterprise consisting of the land, buildings and activities that contribute to agricultural production, processing, and marketing of crops, livestock, and livestock products, and may include, but is not limited to one or more of the following: agricultural production buildings, farmhouse, farm stand, farm office, agricultural processing, agricultural processing building, farm winery, farm brewery, farm cidery, farm distillery, farm tasting room, agritourism activities, farm worker housing, and farm seasonal worker housing.
+The landmayland may be in more than one parcel and non-contiguous and may also include underwater land.
 Also included are the farm equipment, machinery and vehicles, and agricultural land stewardship practices, including composting of materials grown on the farm for use on the farm, fencing, irrigation systems, soil and water conservation practices, nutrient management plans, and fallow land in rotation.